DBMS NotesPYQs

 σ_{p1}(σ_{p2}(R)) ≡ σ_{p2}(σ_{p1}(R))

-π_{L1}(π_{L2}(R)) ≡ π_{L1}(R) (when L1 ⊆ L2)
+π_{L1}(π_{L2}(R)) ≡ π_{L1}(R) (requires L1 ⊆ L2)

-π_{L}(σ_{p}(R)) ≡ σ_{p}(π_{L∪attrs(p)}(R))
+π_{L}(σ_{p}(R)) ≡ σ_{p}(π_{L ∪ attrs(p)}(R))

-5. Commutativity of join:
+Rule 5 — Commutativity of join:

 R ⋈ S ≡ S ⋈ R